shivammchaudhary1/flawless/README.md

 For the backend, Flawless uses
   - JSON Server
 ## Deployment:
 The frontend of the project is deployed using Vercel, providing a fast and reliable hosting solution for the website.
-The backend is deployed on Render, ensuring smooth data retrieval and storage.
+The backend is deployed on Render, ensuring smooth data retrieval and storage..

 # Project Links
 ## GitHub Repository: